-The Wisely Kenmare A Crew once again participated in Movember and raised $6,690.00.
+The Kenmare A Crew once again participated in Movember and raised $6,690.00.
 An outstanding effort from those that particpated in this cause to “Stop Men Dying Too Young”.

 “The Movember Foundation is saving and improving men’s lives through projects focused on prostate cancer, testicular cancer, mental health and suicide prevention”.

-Wisely recently acknowledged Dealia Walsh’s 10 years of service with the company.
+Wisely Group recently acknowledged Dealia Walsh’s 10 years of service with the company.
 A celebration was held where Dealia was presented with flowers and a voucher to mark this significant milestone.

-Congratulations to the Wisely team for successfully completing the 35km division of the River 2 Reef Charity Ride that was held on the 30th September 2017.
+Congratulations to the team for successfully completing the 35km division of the River 2 Reef Charity Ride that was held on the 30th September 2017.

 A great effort from those that participated with all funds raised going to two local charities – RACQ CQ Rescue and Sporting Wheelies and Disabled Association.

-The Wisely head office took part in a breakfast to support RU OK?
+Wisely Group’s head office took part in a breakfast to support RU OK?
 Day, with guest speaker Paul Kelly from Grapevine Group which provides Suicide Prevention training regionally to employers, community and sporting groups.

 14th September marked the national RU OK?
 Day dedicated to reminding everyone that we’ve all got what it takes to ask “are you ok?” and support those struggling with life.